fransua/ecolopy/doc/source/tutorial/load_abundance.rst

 ::

-  abd = Abundance ('bci_full.txt', j_tot=10000000)
+  com = Community ('bci_full.txt', j_tot=10000000)

-* Models computed: :func:`ecolopy.abundance.Abundance` can be associated to an Ecological model, the user need first to compute them.
+* Models computed: :func:`ecolopy.abundance.Community` can be associated to an Ecological model, the user need first to compute them.
 * Current Model: once computed, we can associate our abundance to a given model
 * theta: given by the model